Darginec05/Yoopta-Editor/README.md

 ## Donation.

 ### If you like this open source project and my work helps you, you can donate to me.
-You can support me using <a href="https://buy.stripe.com/9AQcQo6G57dyexGeUU">Stripe link</a> 💙
+Support me using <a href="https://buy.stripe.com/9AQcQo6G57dyexGeUU">Stripe link</a> 💙

 ### Used by